 First and foremost, it was smart of my sister-in-law to get checked out when she was feeling pain.
 By sending pain signals, her liver was literally letting her know that it needed help, and she listened.

 Secondly, it was wise to ask what she could do naturally to support and heal her body.
-She innately knew that her diet and lifestyle needed some adjusting.
+She innately knew that her diet and lifestyle needed adjusting.

-Thirdly, and most importantly, because she was nervous about her health, she actually applied my recommendations to her condition.
+Thirdly, and most importantly, because she was nervous about her health, she applied my recommendations to her condition.

 Below are a few simple things I encouraged her to incorporate into her life for 14 days: